Free Things to Do in Orlando

 Explore the Town of Celebration

 Exploring the Town of Celebration is one of the many free things to do in Orlando.
 I recommend taking a self-guided walking tour.
-This will allow you to see all the different buildings.
+Our favorite time to visit Celebration is during the holidays.
+Snow falls from the sky every single night!

 Visit the Cornell Fine Arts Museum